MrYxJ/calculate-flops.pytorch/README.md

 ![print_results](https://github.com/MrYxJ/calculate-flops.pytorch/blob/main/screenshot/alxnet_print_result.png?raw=true)

-Meanwhile, by setting the parameter ```print_detailed=True``` which default to True, the calflops supports the display of the calculation results and proportion of FLOPs、NACs and Parameter in each submodule of the entire model, so that it is convenient to see the largest part of the calculation consumption in the entire model.
+Meanwhile, by setting the parameter ```print_detailed=True``` which default to True, the calflops supports the display of the calculation results and proportion of FLOPs、MACs and Parameter in each submodule of the entire model, so that it is convenient to see the largest part of the calculation consumption in the entire model.

 ![print_detailed](https://github.com/MrYxJ/calculate-flops.pytorch/blob/main/screenshot/alxnet_print_detailed.png?raw=true)